Chrysler trumpets shared design with Fiat as Chrysler 200 debuts

-Chrysler and its Italian parent, Fiat SpA FIA.MI, are playing catch-up with other global automakers such as crosstown rivals General Motors Co (GM.N) and Ford Motor Co (F.N) in developing cost-cutting shared architectures.
+Chrysler and its Italian parent, Fiat SpA, are playing catch-up with other global automakers such as crosstown rivals General Motors Co and Ford Motor Co in developing cost-cutting shared architectures.

 And with mid-sized sedans being the largest segment of the car market, the new Chrysler 200 will come under sharp scrutiny.